rmraya/TypesXML/samples/README.md

 - `npm run stream-parse` – build the samples and fetch a remote XML document over HTTPS, printing the raw payload.
 - `npm run custom-handler` – build the samples and stream SAX events through the logging handler.
 - `npm run relaxng-defaults` – build the samples and parse `library-rng.xml`, showing RelaxNG defaults applied even without validation.
+- `npm run json-conversion` – build the samples and see JSON↔XML conversion in both simple and round-trip modes.

 For the validation sample: